$20MM IN FUNDING ANNOUNCED FOR THE CIG PROGRAM

 MORE INFORMATION: Further detail is available on the NRCS CIG website.

 CHANGES FROM PREVIOUS YEARS: This year's application process includes two other significant changes: an increase in the maximum award amount to $2 million, up from $1 million in 2015, and a streamlined single proposal process.

-If you are interested in this program or have any questions please contact Morrison Principal Toni Scott at 530-893-4764 ext.
-205 or at email@example.com.
+If you are interested in this program or have any questions please contact the Morrison Grants Team by email at email@example.com or call us at 530-893-4764.